sfragkoul/synth4bench/README.md

 ## Installation
 1. To create the conda environment that was used for the analysis run `conda env create -f environment.yml` and to activate it run `conda activate synth4bench`.
-2. To install NEAT, dowload version [v3.3](https://github.com/ncsa/NEAT/releases/tag/3.3).
+2. To install NEATv3.3, dowload version [v3.3](https://github.com/ncsa/NEAT/releases/tag/3.3).
 To call the main script run the command `python gen_reads.py --help`.
 For any further info please see the README.md file from the downloaded files of version 3.3.
 3. To install bam-readcount follow their [instructions](https://github.com/genome/bam-readcount/tree/master?tab=readme-ov-file#build).
 4. To install R packages dependencies run this command `install.packages(c("stringr", "data.table", "vcfR", "ggplot2", "ggvenn", "ggforce", "ggsci", "patchwork"))`.
 5. The extra script `vscan_pileup2cns2vcf.py` for VarScan can be found [here](https://github.com/sfragkoul/Varscan2VCF).